jwieder/Zabbix-OpenVZ/README.md

 PS
 ===========
-If you have problem with import template "Template OpenVZ Node.xml", try use template without discovery rule and add it later manually. https://github.com/Lelik13a/Zabbix-OpenVZ/issues/2
+If you have problem with import template "Template OpenVZ Node.xml", try using template without discovery rule and add it later manually. https://github.com/Lelik13a/Zabbix-OpenVZ/issues/2